 Here are the blade gap settings per adjustment notch from online sources, in millimeters:

 This adjustment “window” is biased to the aggressive side of the scale.
-For example, a setting of “1” on an Merkur Progress adjustable razor is about one-third of the gap setting of the “1” setting on the Futur.
+For example, a setting of “1” on a Merkur Progress adjustable razor is about one-third of the gap setting of the “1” setting on the Futur.
 However do not take this as a “carved in rock” description of aggressiveness: razor head design involves a number of other variables besides blade gap.
 But, practically-speaking, the Merkur Futur is a relatively aggressive razor.

 The Merkur Futur features an unusual “pop-off” cap design for changing blades:

 My Experience With The Merkur Futur

-The truth of the matter is while I’m a huge fan of adjustable razors in general I don’t really care for the Merkur Futur.
+The truth of the matter is while I’m a huge fan of adjustable razors in general the Merkur Futur is not my favorite.
 I think the head is too large, the adjustment range is biased too far on the “aggressive” side, and the smooth handle is slippery in my wet fingers (a common complaint mentioned in other reviews).

 But I can see it’s appeal to those who think it looks cool.

 It’s worth noting that there is a low cost copy of the Merkur Futur, the Qshave Adjustable:

 My experience with the Qshave is actually quite positive–I think it shaves me better than the Futur!
-Although the handle is still smooth its smaller diameter seems to help me keep a more secure grip.
+Although the handle is still smooth the Qshave’s smaller diameter seems to help me keep a more secure grip.
 And while the razor’s head is still relatively large, the wider adjustment range (vs. the Futur, especially at the mild end) provides better performance for me.
 The razor’s low price and Qshave’s quality control reputation is still a cause for concern to me though.

 The Merkur Futur is probably the most popular adjustable safety razor, by sales, and is widely available from sources like Amazon, Maggard, Grooming Lounge, West Coast Shaving, Fendrihan, Shave Nation, Shave Shack of Texas, and many others.